Long-time asymptotics and stability for the sine-Gordon equation: Contour Deformation

 { \sixmatrix{The Matrix $\calR^{(2)}$ for Region I, near $-z_0$}{fig R-2-} {\twomat{1}{R_{5} e^{-2i\theta}}{0}{1}} {\twomat{1}{0}{R_2 e^{2i\theta}}{1}} {\twomat{1}{R_3 e^{-2i\theta}}{0}{1}} {\twomat{1}{0} {R_{7} e^{2i\theta}}{1}} }

 Each $R_i(z)$ in $\Omega_i$ is constructed in such a way that the jump matrices on the contour and $\dbar R_i(z)$ enjoys the property of exponential decay as $t\to \infty$.
 We formulate Problem \ref{prob:mkdv.RHP1} into a mixed RHP-$\dbar$ problem.
-In the following sections we will separate this mixed problem into a localized RHP and a pure $\dbar$ problem whose long-time contribution to the asymptotics of $f(x,t)$ is of higher order than the leading term.
+In the following sections we will separate this mixed problem into a localized RHP and a pure $\dbar$ problem whose long-time contribution to the asymptotics of $f(x,t)$ is smaller than the leading term.

-The following lemma (\cite[Proposition 2.1]{DM08}) will be used in the error estimates of $\bar \partial$-problem in Section \ref{sec:dbar}.
+The following lemma (\cite[Proposition 2.1]{DM08}) will be used in the error estimates of the $\bar \partial$-problem in Section \ref{sec:dbar}.

 We first denote the entries that appear in \eqref{R1}--\eqref{R8-} by

 For technical purpose, we further split the regions $\Omega_4$, $\Omega_5$, $\Omega_8$ and $\Omega_9$ in Figure \ref{fig:contour-2'}: